M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

   - Modied controller name to ConfirmBuyController
   - Add buyproducts and errorpage templates and controllers
   - Added method to product.java that return boolean for inventory
-  - Mapped endpoint in AddProductController, return confirmBuy page or errorPage depending inventory value
+  - Mapped endpoint in AddProductController, return confirmBuy page or errorPage depending on inventory value

 Task G: Modify the parts to track maximum and minimum inventory by doing the
 following: